-Crème Fraiche Dressing with Preserved Lemon is a silky, creamy, homemade salad dressing recipe that can be used in many different ways.
+Crème Fraiche Dip and Salad Dressing, made with preserved lemon, is a silky, creamy, exquisite homemade salad dressing and dip recipe that can be used in many different ways.
 Don't have crème fraiche or preserved lemon puree?
-My variations have you covered while keeping this lucsious dressing recipe keto, low-FODMAP and dreamy good!
+My variations have you covered.

 Jump to: